 Our recommendation for deep frying is the Chef Alarm.
 While you’ll consider the Chef Alarm as a leave-in probe thermometer for roasting quite anything, it excels within the deep fryer, too.

-The pro-series interchangeable probes are accurate to within ±2°F (1.1°C), so you’ll always rest assured that you simply are becoming an accurate reading on your frying oil temperature.
+The pro-series interchangeable probes are accurate to within ±2°F (1.1°C), so you’ll always rest assured that you simply are getting an accurate reading on your frying oil temperature.

 Thermoworks Temperature